• Skip to primary navigation

 • Verify the speed of the lift.
 It shouldn’t be fast.

-• Verify that the elevator stops on the right floor, i.e., if users click on the 2nd floor, then lifts should stop on the 2nd floor, not on the 4th floor.
+• Verify that the elevator stops on the right floor, i.e., if users click on the 2nd floor, then lifts should stop on the 2nd floor, not the 4th floor.

 • Verify the landing speed of the lift